Skip to main content

 Don’t

-• Don’t forget to check for enough contrast on color and type.
+- Don’t forget to check for enough contrast on color and type.
 A good rule of thumb is 50% contrast between elements.
 Pay extra attention to this for text overlaid on images.
-For more specific guidelines, check out the SOAP site.
+For more specific guidelines, check out the Office of Digital Accessibility.